mollie/Episerver/Mollie.Checkout/README.md

 - Customer adds a product to the shoppingcart and navigates to the checkout page.
 - On the checkout page the payment option 'Mollie Checkout' is available, and the customer selects this.
+    - The customer selects the preferred payment method (optional)
+    - The customer enters creditcard information (optional - if using creditcard components)
 - The customer clicks on 'PLACE ORDER'
-    - A payment is created using the Mollie Payments API (whitch returns a URL to redirect the customer to)
+    - Depending on the selected option in settings a payment or order is created using Mollie APIs.
+        (an url is returned to redirect the customer to if needed)
-    - The customer is redirected to the Mollie Checkout page
+    - The customer is redirected to a Mollie page to complete the payment. (if needed)
-- The customer completes the payment on Millie Checkout
+- The customer completes the payment (if needed)
-- (Background) Updates on the payment are sent to a webhook by mollie
+- (Background) Updates on the payment or order are sent to a webhook by mollie
-    - When the payment is successful an order is created for the cart.
+    - When the payment is successful an order is created for the cart in episerver.
 - The customer is redirected to the 'Redirect page' specified in the mollie configuration.
     - This could be the order confirmation page
     - This also could be a page that waits for the payment to be processed, and redirects the user if a payment is received.

 ## Integration in Foundation